aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/guidance/README.md

 ## Prerequisites

 This guidance is targeted towards those familiar with the AWS RDS Service.
 The users are expected to have a basic understanding of AWS RDS service and database access patterns.
 It guides users how to utilize AWS ElastiCache in addition to their existing relational database.
 Effectively paring your database with a caching service.
-It should be run in US East N.Virginia region.
+It should be run in US East N. Virginia region.
 This guidance is not intended for production workloads.
 For example, recommended security configurations are not included.
 For production systems it is strongly recommended that data should be encrypted both in transit and at rest.

 ### Operating System